Pitj3/Core-CS/README.md

 Email: roderick.griffioen@gmail.com

+# Changelog
+- Wiki now contains sample code!
+- Components working properly now, they are saved as they should, including the resources they might use
+- Check the latest commit message to see the latest changes, screenshots and blog about the progress are in the makings!

 #### Isn't this engine also being made in C++?
 Yes, yes it is.
 I opted for trying this out in C# too since I am getting more fluent in C# and am finding it easier to work in so far.
 I might find out that C++ is still the way to go, but I want to try this direction for a bit.